Female Incontinence Treatment in Grand Rapids MI

 Female Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Women are twice as likely as men to struggle with urinary incontinence.
 Losing a little urine when you sneeze is frustrating enough.
 But if you let urinary incontinence go untreated, it can become so severe that you struggle to make it to the bathroom in time.

-The expert team of gynecologists at Grand Rapids OB/GYN specialize in the diagnosis and treatment of female incontinence.
-When you call our office or request an appointment online you can get started on a urinary incontinence treatment plan right away.
+The expert team of gynecologists at Grand Rapids OB/GYN specializes in the diagnosis and treatment of female incontinence.
+Please call (616) 247-1700 to schedule a consultation at our gynecology office in Grand Rapids, MI to get started on a urinary incontinence treatment plan right away.

 What are the Symptoms of Female Urinary Incontinence?